Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 # Authorization

-Rippling integrations rely on OAuth 2.0, in which RIppling is the server and your application is the client.

-At a high-level Rippling will send a user with a `?code=<xxx>` parameter when they install your application on Rippling.
-This is the authorization that you rapplication will utilize to exchnage for access and refresh tokens.
+Rippling integrations rely on OAuth 2.0, in which Rippling is the server and your application is the client.
+At a high-level Rippling will send the user to your redirect URL with a `?code=<xxx>` parameter when they install your application on Rippling.
+This provides the authorization that your application will utilize to exchange for access and refresh tokens.

 ## The Installation Flow

-The following flow walks you through the installation flow of an application on Rippling's Staging Environment.
+The following flow walks you through the installation of an application on Rippling's Staging Environment.
 The process is the same on the Rippling Production Environment, but you will replace `stage.rippling.com` with `api.rippling.com` in your API calls.
 To login on production, you will access `app.rippling.com`.

 To begin, go to `​https://stage.rippling.com/login` to login with your Rippling-provided staging account credentials.

-Once logged in, you will proceed directly to the URL of your application. `​https://stage.rippling.com/apps/PLATFORM/<appName>`​.
+Once logged in, you should proceed directly to the URL of your application. `​https://stage.rippling.com/apps/PLATFORM/<appName>`​, as it will not yet be discoverable.

 ### Initial Redirect

-As you go through the setup flow, you will be redirected to the Redirect URL that you provided in your Development Package.
+As you go through the setup flow, you will be redirected to the Redirect URL that you provided in your [development package](https://rippling.stoplight.io/docs/rippling-api/docs/Getting-Started/c-Partners.md#submit-your-development-package).
 The following query parameters will be present in the redirect.

 | Redirect Query Parameter | Description                                                                                                               |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------- |